lcarranco/Blockchain_and_IoT/README.md

 I searched for an answer and came across [this helpful answer.](https://ethereum.stackexchange.com/a/15314/16203)

-Since I have Geth version 1.7.0, I neede to use an updated json file.
+Since I have Geth version 1.7.0, I needed to use an updated json file.

 ## PrivateNet (Ethereum Version 1.7.0 - Unstable)
 [Link](https://github.com/ethereum/go-ethereum/wiki/Private-network)